mark-ruddy/nasa_api/README.md

 All parameters for every API call are supported and matches the parameters from [NASA Open APIs](https://api.nasa.gov/)
 Don't pass api_key directly to a method call, only pass it when creating a client

-Ruby Date and Time objects can be passed and will be converted to the 'YYYY-MM-DD' format that the API expects.
+Ruby Date and Time objects can be passed and will be converted to the 'YYYY-MM-DD' format that the API expects

-These 2 calls are identical: `planetary_client.apod(date: '2021-01-01')` and `planetary_client.apod(date: Date.new(2021, 1, 1))`
+These 2 calls are identical:
+`planetary_client.apod(date: '2021-01-01')`
+`planetary_client.apod(date: Date.new(2021, 1, 1))`

 ### Planetary